Trauma Sensitive Movement, Embodiment,

 - Anna K., Supervisor

-Erin has been practicing yoga for over 15 years.
-She is a certified TCTSY-F through the 300 hour Trauma Center - Trauma Sensitive Yoga (TCTSY) program and a Registered Yoga Instructor with over 500 hours of training and experience (RYT 500).
-She has a BA in Psychology and is in pursuit of an MA in Integral Health with a concentration in Yoga Therapy.
-She is passionate about using the therapeutic qualities of yoga to foster a felt sense of stability and ease in her clients, facilitating genuine and lasting transformation.
+Erin is a certified TCTSY-F through the 300 hour Trauma Center - Trauma Sensitive Yoga (TCTSY) program and a Registered Yoga Instructor with over 500 hours of training and experience (RYT 500).
+She has a Bachelor’s in Psychology and is in pursuit of a Master’s in Integral Health, with a concentration in Yoga Therapy.